by Diane Carter

 7. Include a thank you note in every order

 Many people think including a thank you note is going overboard.
 After all, it takes time and you know how crazy things can be trying to get all of your card orders out in a timely manner.
 But saying “thank you” is an important part of doing business.
 If you have a brick and mortar store, you wouldn’t consider not saying thank you at the checkout.
 The same is true of online purchases.

 It is recognizing that you appreciate a customer’s business.
 Just packing a copy of the invoice into the envelope or box is not enough.
-You don’t need official thank you notes–it works to just write thanks on the customer’s receipt.
+You don’t need official thank you notes–it works to just write thanks on the customer’s receipt or a blank piece of paper.
 In fact, handwriting is the perfect personalization to get repeat buyers.

 8. Answer emails within 24 hours for sure and quicker if possible

 If someone has a question about a card, they don’t want to wait three days for you to take the time to email them back.
 Check and answer all of your emails at least once a day–two or three times a day is even better if you can manage it.
 It leads directly to more sales and repeat customers.
 Be brief, but friendly.

 9. Write quality descriptions and always include quality photos

 One of the things I find most frustrating about selling cards online is scanning or taking photos of the cards and uploading them to the website.
 But, if you want to get and retain collectors, you need to be able to show them photos of the card or piece of memorabilia they are buying.
 This is particularly important with vintage cards.